8hcraft/Botanica-project/Botanica Project description.md

 * *Each growing stage of Seed to become a Timeless Tree, will require different amount of alchemica and times of be fed (depends on the stage and types of Trees), that needs to be spent on the Tree.
 * *This kind actions going to fill up the growing process bar which is conts in "tree rings".
 * *By doing so your Gotchi will gain Gardening skill.
-* *Gardening skill will give you a discount on the cost of growth and incresing your odds on succesful reward claims.
+* *Gardening skill will give you a discount on the cost on growth and incresing your odds on succesful reward claims.

 C.3) Aging and claims of aging Trees - Jubilee